 At Cross Country Allied, we continually receive new travel physical therapist jobs in a wide array of environments, schedules and locations.

 Physical therapist salary varies according to facility, location, qualifications, and experience.
 The median physical therapist salary was $86,850 with the lowest 10 percent earning less than $59,080 and the highest 10 percent earning more than $122,650 in 2017 according to the U.S. Bureau of Labor Statistics.
 Travel physical therapist salary reflects the salary range of permanent PTs; however, travel PTs are paid in hourly compensation through their travel PT company.
-In addition to their hourly pay, travel physical therapists that work with Cross Country Allied receive referral and completion bonuses, comprehensive health benefits, subsidized or free housing, and more!
+In addition to their hourly pay, travel physical therapists that work with Cross Country Allied receive referral bonuses, comprehensive health benefits, subsidized or free housing, and more!

 Employment of physical therapists is projected to grow by 28 percent from 2016 to 2026, which is much faster than the average for all occupations according to the Bureau of Labor Statistics.
 Newly emerging areas of practice in physical therapy related to the needs of an aging population are increasing the demand for PT services.